Find Cheap Auto Insurance Quotes in Your Area

 Where to Find Cheap Car Insurance for Ladies

-To understand which companies offer the best rates for ladies, we collected sample quotes from three of the largest auto insurance companies.
+To understand which companies offer some of the best rates for ladies, we collected sample quotes from three of the largest auto insurance companies.
 Progressive consistently offered the cheapest car insurance rates for women, providing quotes 22% below average in our sample.

 Interestingly, we found that every insurer weighs gender differently when providing insurance quotes.
-Progressive and State Farm both offer better rates for women overall, while GEICO offers better rates to men.
+Progressive and State Farm both offer better rates for women overall, while Geico offers better rates to men.
 However, the price differences between genders at each insurer are slight—around 4% to 8% each—and the overall price difference among insurers has a much more significant impact than gender does.
-Women looking for the best deals shouldn't worry too much about choosing an insurer that specifically caters to female drivers, so long as they're checking multiple insurers for the best rates.
+Women looking for their best deals shouldn't worry too much about choosing an insurer that specifically caters to female drivers, so long as they're checking multiple insurers for the best rates.

 Car Insurance Discounts For Female Drivers